databricks/LearningSparkV2/chapter6/README.md

-This directory contains all the Java examples and notebooks for Chapter 6.
+This directory contains the Java examples for Chapter 6.

-To use build and run thes examples cd in respective java directory and follow simple intructions in relevant README.md files
+To build and run these examples cd in the java directory and follow the instructions in the README.md file.

-Have Fun
-Cheers!